How to scale company culture for distributed teams

 Tip: If you’re unsure how to structure this type of discussion, a one-on-one meeting template for difficult conversations could help.

 It’s unlikely that a tough conversation will turn productive if you enter it with the mindset that you’re dealing with a toxic employee.
 Try to avoid making assumptions about what’s made a person unhappy or why they’re acting a certain way.
 You never know what might be going on behind the scenes or in someone’s personal life.
-A positive approach makes a big difference in where the conversation will go, so work to break down your preconceived notions before you start a tough talk.
+A positive approach makes a big difference in where the conversation will go, so work to break down your preconceived notions before you start a tough talk and make understanding your goal for the one-on-one meeting.

 Tip: Even the most positive people have bad days, so give your employee the space to vent or decompress if they need to.
 While you might want to move the conversation into the next steps, sometimes people need to lay everything out before they can start to action plan.